Vankka/pr-target-branch-action/README.md

 ### exclude

-Head (or compare) branch(es) that will **not** be checked, can be provided with a branch name, `organization/owner name:branch name` or a Regular Expression matching the latter, example values:
+Head (or compare) branch(es) that will **not** be checked, can be provided with a branch name, `organization/owner name:branch name` or a Regular Expression matching the latter.
+Also supports providing multiple targets by using spaces.
+Example values:
 ```
-# Match any branch called development
+# Match the target project's branch called development
 development

 # Only match GitHub's development branch